 “Technical Impact” is all about knowing how to talk about IT issues and problems with executives who aren’t as bright in the subject as you.
 I know you’ve been there, and trying to explain what an API is to somebody who thinks he’s Apu’s long lost cousin isn’t going to work.

 Simpsons reference!
 Gotta have one of those in every article

 Kuebler does great work helping both sides understand the issues and makes communication even better.
 It will also give advice on how to develop yourself as a professional.

 Either you love or hate Steve Jobs, you must be already tired of his story.
 Countless movies, books and biopics have been written about him.
 And while I admit he did a great job, there’s a guy who deserves more praise: Alan Turing, the grandfather of modern computers.

-I know I’m cheating with this one, but hear me out.
-This biography shows all the hardships Turing had to endure while developing the concept of a universal machine, which would become the foundation of modern computers, while also helping the allies decipher the Nazi’s Enigma Code.
+We know we’re cheating with this one, but hear us out.
+This biography shows all the hardships Turing had to endure while developing the concept of a universal machine, which would become the foundation of modern computers.
+It also helpedthe allies decipher the Nazi’s Enigma Code.
 It is truly a great read which should be done by every IT manager in search of inspiration or wanting to honor the man who didn’t get the praise he deserved back when he was alive.

 There are tons of excellent IT books out there, this is just our favorite list.
 Have you read a book about IT that has inspired you?
 Share it with us.